Public Shoot Day

 The portion of the range that is open to the public consists of 20 covered firing points with concrete benches, and target stands at various distances from 50 feet to 200 yards.
 One firing point with pistol silhouette targets (at 50 and 100 yards).
 Target frames are available at the range, but participants must bring their ammunition, targets and staple gun.

 There is parking behind the covered firing line.
 Picnic tables and restrooms are available for the convenience of the shooters.

 Please note the following:

 All present, including spectators, at the covered firing line, must wear eye and ear protection.

 Tracer, incendiary, armor-piercing ammunition, steel core bullets, etc., are not permitted on the premises.
 There are magnets to check ammunition with.
-All ammunition is subject to inspection by the Range Officers at any time.
+All ammunition is subject to inspection by the Range Safety Officers at any time.

 Glass, rocks, exploding targets, and similar "novelties" are not permitted.

 A Shoot Chair and/or Range Safety Officer (RSO) must be present at all times.